 Gratitude, or the concept of being thankful, is prevalent throughout Jewish texts.
 It is the theme of the first prayer uttered upon waking up in the morning, Modeh Ani (“I give thanks”), and is a value that drives countless other Jewish practices, traditions, and customs.

-The commandment to honor one’s parents (kibud horim) is on par with having reverence for God.
-Just as we acknowledge the gifts that God gives us, we must also show gratitude for the gift of life that our parents gave us.
+The commandment to honor one’s parents is the fifth of the Ten Commandments (Exodus 20:12).
+Rabbinic sources describe the commandment as on par with revering God: just as we acknowledge the gifts that God gives us, we must also show gratitude for the gift of life that our parents gave us.

 A kehillah is a community of individuals who come together for a common goal or purpose.
 Although a kehillah can become a chaotic mass—such as during the sin of the Golden Calf—when positive character traits are combined in pursuit of a goal, much good can be achieved.